Table of contents

 }

-The rule installed in this regular chain is one that add the source IP address for all received packets to the set, with a timeout value of 30 seconds.
+The rule installed in this regular chain is one that adds the source IP address for all received packets to the set, with a timeout value of 30 seconds.
 Finally, we need to have a trigger that will cause this add_to_set regular chain to be called up.
-For simplicy, we will assume that any ICMP packet received from an IP address will cause that address to be added to the set.
+For simplicity, we will assume that any ICMP packet received from an IP address will cause that address to be added to the set.
 Therefore, we’d need a rule of the following form: ip protocol icmp jump add_to_set.

 Our final nftables script would look like: